Everything You Need to Know About Suing an Airline for Compensation.By Dennis Sullivan, In Aviation Accidents, 0 Comments

 Commercial airlines are governed by the Federal Aviation Act.
 This legislation mandates that airlines exercise a high standard of care in relation to their passengers.
 A standard of care is basically all the measures that the airline and its employees must take in order to make sure that passengers are not injured.

 The Federal Aviation Act is also what the court will look to when deciding whether your injury was caused by the negligence of the airline and its employees.
-If the court finds that the carrier didn’t follow its standard of care and you were injured as a result, then you can recover for your injury.
+If the court finds that the carrier didn’t follow its standard of care and you were injured as a result, then you can recover from your injury.

 Private carriers are also subject to the Federal Aviation Act.